efive-dev/efive-dev/README.md

 ## ✨ Goals & Dreams

-- One day, I hope to bring my knowledge and good vibes to Perth, Australia.
+- One day, I hope to bring my knowledge and good vibes to a vibrant and innovative tech community.
 - Always eager to learn, collaborate, and create meaningful software.

 ---